sebasmonia/datum/README.md

 ```

 Remember that you should add `--upgrade` to check for package updates after you installed it.
+All examples in this manual use the SQLite version of the [Chinook sample database](https://github.com/jimfrenette/chinook-database): _"The Chinook data model represents a digital media store, including tables for artists, albums, media tracks, invoices and customers"_.

 ## Connecting to a DB